mascaldotfr/CoRT/api/bin/bz/README.md

 # BZ

-This page documents the BZ API endpoint.
+This page documents the BZ API endpoint, used by CoRT and CoRT-dc.

+> [!TIP]
+> I would recommend to take my code and reimplement it in whatever language you
+> are using.
+It's super simple, and ensure a better reactivity for your app.
+>
+> It's here because I don't want to repeat myself in CoRT and CoRT-dc.

 ## URL